CSaguinsin/Rhythmic-Threads/api/README.md

 ## Development

 > [!NOTE]\
-> API Documentation can be accessed at [http://localhost:5000](http://localhost:5000)
+> API Documentation can be accessed at [http://localhost:5000](http://localhost:5000) by default.

 Activate virtual environment